 In 2013, Just Food established the Start-Up Farm Program to support new farmers in the Ottawa region.
-By offering access to land, shared infrastructure/equipment, and training, the program aims to enable more people in this region to start their own successful farm business.
-Program participants can access up to 3 years of on-site support at the Just Food Farm, at a subsidized rate building towards a cost-recovery basis.
+By offering access to land, shared infrastructure/equipment, and workshops, the program aims to enable more people in this region to start their own successful farm business.
+Participants in the 1-year program can access on-site support at the Just Food Farm at a subsidized rate, building towards a cost-recovery basis.

 - To enable more new farmers in the Ottawa region to start their own successful farm business;